Memories of famine stalk North Korea amid COVID-induced economic chaos | DW | 27.05.2021

 North Korea's nuclear program and its eccentric dictator make for obvious headlines.
 But they can sometimes distract from the dire state of the country's economy and the growing suffering of its citizens.

-Most North Korea experts agree that the economic situation there has become critical in the past 18 months.
-How critical is difficult to say, given that the flow of information from the isolationist state has been even more severely restricted since the pandemic hit.
+Most North Korea experts agree that the economic situation in the country has become critical in the past 18 months.
+How critical is difficult to say, given that the already sparse flow of information from the isolationist state has been even more severely restricted since the pandemic hit.

 For over a year, trade with the country it conducts 90% of its business with has collapsed.
 It has also meant that reliable information on life in the country has become harder for outsiders to obtain, given that transit in and out of North Korea has been practically nil since February 2020.